RocketBun-OG/autoBodyAE/README.md

 ```

 ## Credit/thanks
-* [Sairion350](https://github.com/Sairion350) for their original work on OBody, which I referenced extensively and copied wholesale in a few places.
+* [Sairion350](https://github.com/Sairion350) for their original work on OBody, which I referenced extensively and copied wholesale in a few places (specifically for event handling and ORefit).
 * [Ryan-rsm-McKenzie](https://github.com/Ryan-rsm-McKenzie/) for their work on CommonLibSSE and their lovely example plugin, without which this project would not have been possible.
 * My buddy Mike, for being my rubber duck.
-*Scrab, for their assistance with a particular feature of the CommonLibSSE library
+* Scrab, for their assistance with a particular feature of the CommonLibSSE library